anujmishra04/news-dashboard/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory and add your News API key:
+3. **Required:** Create a `.env.local` file in the root directory and add your News API key:
 ```
 REACT_APP_NEWS_API_KEY=your_api_key_here
 ```
+Without this API key, the news fetching functionality will not work!

 4. Start the development server:
 ```bash